Unit 1 - Practice Quiz

 C. The trace of a matrix

-D. The rank of a matrix
+D. The transpose of a matrix

 21 Which of the following statements is true regarding the rank of a matrix when subjected to elementary row operations?